JPvRiel/docker-squid/README.md

 First a quick detour about proxy environment variables (and the limits thereof!):
 - Typically `http_proxy` is used, but other odd choices with different case, like `HTTP_PROXY`, and different protocols, like `https_proxy` and `ftp_proxy` exist.
   - Only `http_proxy` or `HTTP_PROXY` are parsed if given as environment variables to the docker container
-  - In case more detail is wanted, `entrypoint.sh` in the docker container uses functions from `proxy_env_to_squid_func.sh` to parse `http_proxy` and `no_proxy` into squid config
+  - In case more detail is wanted, `entrypoint.sh` in the docker container uses functions to parse `http_proxy` and `no_proxy` into squid config
-  - `proxy_env_to_squid_func.sh` is smart enough to handle `http://user:pass@...` credentials inserted in the proxy URL (but this is generally bad form for security reasons)
+  - The functions are smart enough to handle `http://user:pass@...` credentials inserted in the proxy URL (but this is generally bad form for security reasons)
     - password could be exposed in command history
     - password exposed in proxy logs
-- Tools which read `no_proxy` are usually limited to globbing FQDNS and often don't play nice with IP address exclusions.
+- Tools which read `no_proxy` are usually limited to globing FQDNS and often don't play nice with IP address exclusions.
   - `curl` is a very good example. `no_proxy='10.*' curl 10.0.0.1` will still try proxy your request.
   - nonetheless, try avoid polluting the cache with local/fast content by using `no_proxy` if possible
 - As can be appreciated, this is nowhere near as flexible as the JavaScript function for a proxy `.pac` file